-- The dust causes scaring of the lung and inflammation that is visible as masses on an x-ray.
+- Black lung (coal workers’ pneumoconiosis): dust causes scarring of the lung and inflammation that is visible as masses on an x-ray.

 WHY IS BLACK LUNG BACK?

-Workers have also seen cuts to the coal miner health scheme, increases in longwall mining, and increases in non-union operators, which have all contributed to the re-emergence of Black Lung.
+- Workers have also seen cuts to the coal miner health scheme, increases in longwall mining, and increases in non-union operators, which have all contributed to the re-emergence